Categories

 – Section 91(1), Canada Elections Act

 Facebook is being used to publish claims that I have been found guilty of harassing a “woman and her child” from July 29th, 2023.
-However, contrary to claims made, the child is question is not the complainant’s.
+However, contrary to claims made, the child in question is not the complainant’s.

 The woman remains at suspicion of abducting a child under the age of 14 years.